20 January 2020

 - It is the most tax-efficient investment, especially for non-residents;

 - It is a diversified investment than purchasing one or more properties, and no need to spend time browsing through properties;

 - You save a tremendous amount of time and frustration - no need to deal with all the paperwork that comes with buying real estate;

 - The minimum investment into the fund is considerably lower compared to other investment options: €350,000.00;

 - The minimum stay period in Portugal is only 7 days the first year, and no less than 14 days in the following 2 years;

 - The potential gains of the investment fund are substantially higher than other options;

 - The investment fund is heavily regulated by the Portuguese authorities (The Portuguese Securities Market Commission – CMVM, Bank of Portugal, the external Fund Manager, and the Tax Authorities).

 The funds that are available change over time as subscription periods close and new funds are introduced.
-For now, the fund showcased on this website, PT Co Innovation I, is open for subscription until April 2020.

 To get started and to learn more about the investment fund, click here and complete the eligibility test.